 According to Wikipedia encryption is encryption is “the process of encoding a message or information in such a way that only authorized parties can access it and those who are not authorized cannot”.
 In other words, it is a strategy to reinforce people’s safety in front of a possible attack –or to protect privacy itself.
 The goal of encryption is to make data and communication more secure.

 However, Christopher Soghoian, a privacy researcher and activist from San Francisco (California) has pointed out a problem in the encryption system.
 In his TED speech entitled “Your smartphone is a civil rights issue,” he warns about the difference between Apple and Android -regarding encrypted data.
-While Apple is greatly secure, using encryption in a proper way, android isn’t using encrypt data at all.
+While Apple is greatly secure, using encryption in a proper way, android is not using encrypt data at all.
 In other words, indicated by the activist, only rich people, who can afford an iPhone, can be protected from “the gaze of the government”.
-This makes flourish another debate: why is data privacy that important?
+This makes flourish another debate: why is data privacy that important?.

 Why Privacy Matters?

-“Why privacy matters” is the title of a TED speech done by Glenn Greenwald –an American lawyer, journalist and known for being the author of numerous of articles where he talks about the U.S and British global surveillance programs.
-The lawyer launches a reflection to all those who say that “only who are engaged in bad acts have a reason to want to hide and to care about their privacy”.
+“Why privacy matters” is the title of a TED speech done by Glenn Greenwald –an American lawyer, journalist and known for being the author of numerous articles where he talks about the U.S and British global surveillance programs.
+The lawyer launches a reflection on all those who say that “only who are engaged in bad acts have a reason to want to hide and to care about their privacy”.

 Greenwald highlights that, even though humans can be considered as social animals -and that’s why people voluntarily publish personal information online, “it is equally essential –and means to be free and fulfilled human being- to have a place that we can go and be free of the judging eyes of other people”.
 Furthermore, he adds that “people under surveillance are more conformist and compliant”.

-Greenwald uses the example of the architectural design of panoptic –used in prisons-, created by Jeremy Bentham on the 18th century and used by Foucault later on, which suggests the next: when people assume that they are being watched obedience and compliance is enforced.
+Greenwald uses the example of the architectural design of panoptic –used in prisons-, created by Jeremy Bentham in the 18th century and used by Foucault later on, which suggests the next: when people assume that they are being watched obedience and compliance is enforced.
 By way of explanation, mass surveillance is, according to Greenwald, more effective than brute force.
 And surveillance, Christopher Soghoian has said, “is a tool used by those in power against those who have no power”.

 Currently, mostly everybody is taking part in an online community and somehow participates in making virtual spaces free from harm –or, by the contrary, have a negative impact.
 It is noteworthy to establish some habits, such as changing passwords frequently or read privacy policies.
 However, as can be seen in this article, online privacy is nowadays very challenging and it is a must to be careful with the data shared online.

 Last but not least, is important to know that there are documents, inside the legal field, protecting everybody’s right to privacy.
 For instance, the Constitution of Jordan, in article 18, is saying that “All postal and telegraphic correspondence, telephonic communications, and the other communications means shall be regarded as secret and shall not be subject to censorship, viewing, suspension or confiscation except by a judicial order in accordance with the provisions of the law.”
-However, sometimes governments –or other security institutions, by way of example- don’t respect this right.
+However, sometimes governments –or other security institutions, by way of example- do not respect this right.
 For that reason is important to be aware and claim it: “Privacy is a fundamental right, increasingly essential to freedom everywhere”.